-Incoming telephone cable ducts shall be terminated in the Data Communications Centre.
-Enabling provision i.e. additional ducts and draw wires shall be included to facilitate the provision of extra in-coming lines if the school expands.
+Enabling provision i.e. additional ducts and draw wires shall be included to facilitate the provision of extra in-coming lines when the school grows.

-An open duct policy, where by the ducts provided are under the ownership of the school and are available for use by any service provider, shall apply and shall be maintained on all projects.
+An open duct policy, whereby all ducts provided are under the ownership of the school authorities and are available for use by any service provider, shall apply and shall be maintained on all projects.